Chicago Sports Broadcast Media Power Ranking

 The answer was simple: yes.
 Yes I can.

-There isn’t much in this list that is scientific, but maybe it turns into something that broadcasters put in their contracts.
-As a bonus for getting on the list and even more for making it to the top 10.
+There isn’t much scientific in this list, but maybe it turns into something that broadcasters put in their contracts.
+As a bonus for getting on the list and more so for making it to the top 10.
 Maybe it earns the prestige of one of those Forbes lists.